lderr4/Wikipedia-Clickstream-Data-Engineering/README.md

 # Wikipedia-Clickstream

 ### Overview
 In this project, I use the [Wikipedia Clickstream Data Dump](https://dumps.wikimedia.org/other/clickstream/) to simulate a real-time data stream.
 I use Apache Kafka for ingestion, Apache Flink for processing, PostgreSQL for data storage, Metabase for real-time analytics, and Docker-Compose for orchestration.
-I downloaded the Dutch version of the dataset because the file size is much smaller, although any version should work.
 Additionally, I used [Random User API](https://randomuser.me/) to generate fake user data, enriching clickstream dataset with realistic user information.

 ### How to Run Locally
 1. Make sure you have [Docker](https://docs.docker.com/engine/install/) installed on your device.